abdelrahman-2513/google-drive-clone/README.md

 ## Features

-- File Upload and Download: Upload files to the drive and download them when needed.
+- File Upload: Upload files to the drive.
 - File Preview: Preview files without downloading.
 - File Search: Search for files by name.
 - Google Authentication: Securely log in using Google accounts.